 This program will appeal to students who have a sense of responsibility and are extremely accurate in their work habits, paying attention to detail.
 They must also be able to work both independently or as a team member, with the ability to take initiative within the limits of their position.
 Good customer relations are also important.

-- The Pharmacy Technician Program at St. Clair College has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a five year term 2012-2017.
+- The Pharmacy Technician Program at St. Clair College has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a five

 - Our graduates are eligible to write the national licensing exam to become a registered pharmacy technician.